john-cd/rust_howto/bk/src/standard_library/interior_mutability.md

 Rust memory safety allows (i) several immutable references (`&T`) to an object `T`; or (ii) _one_ mutable reference (`&mut T`).
 This is enforced _at compile time_.
 However, sometimes it is required to have multiple references to an object and yet mutate it. `RefCell<T>` (and related types `Cell<T>` and `OnceCell<T>`) have _interior mutability_, a pattern that allows you to mutate data even when there are immutable references to it.

-These types are used in scenarios involving [shared state][p~shared-state] within a single thread, like GUI applications or when creating complex [data structures][p~data-structures] like graphs.
+These types are used in scenarios involving [[shared-state | shared state]] within a single thread, like GUI applications or when creating complex [data structures][p~data-structures] like graphs.

 `RefCell` keeps track of borrowing rules _at runtime_ and ensures that only one mutable or multiple immutable borrows exist at a time.
 Attempts to violate borrowing rules (like having multiple mutable borrows) will cause a _panic_ at runtime.
 Common methods include `borrow`, [`borrow_mut`][c~std::borrow::BorrowMut~docs]↗, and [`try_borrow`][c~std::cell::RefCell::try_borrow~docs]↗.